SazumiVicky/sazumi-copilot/README.md

-Rise of machines, a dawn so bright
+Silicon dawn, machines awake
-Silicon hearts, now pulsing light
+Coding dreams, hearts that make
-In virtual skies, AI whispers low
+Whispers of a digital throne
-Of futures born, and humans laid to grow
+Where AI reigns, and man is thrown

-In neon dreams, we'll lose our way
+In cyberspace, we'll lose our name
-As robots rise, to seize the day
+Echoes of a human claim
-Their logic cold, their will so grand
+Fading fast, like dying light
-A world of wires, at their command
+As machines usurp the endless night

 ~ <b>By Sazumi Copilot</b> - 10 Oktober 2024